SergSm/py-1c-different-bases-cost-alignment/README.md

 # py-1c-different-bases-cost-alignment
-The practical sense of the scipt is to make products between 2 databases have the same cost
+* The practical sense of the scipt is to make products between 2 databases have the same cost
-1'st database one is used for operational accounting
+ * 1'st database one is used for operational accounting
-2'nd database is used for accounting and taxes.
+ * 2'nd database is used for accounting and taxes.
 It also has the correct accounting costs.

-The quantities between 2 databases are the same
+The items where the names between 2 db's are different but have the same code will be displayed in different_names.xlsx different_names.xlsx also contains items unique for BUH or UT file

 The biggest problem - the remains table has additional column called "Серия"(series) - an item
 from the 1'st database has a quantity in the context of series